kiebblo/kiebblo/README.md

 - 👀 I’m interested in Splunk data and Videogames
 - 🌱 I’m currently working on perfecting my Object-oriented programming(OOP) skills using Java, JavaScript and C#.
 - 💞️ I’m looking to collaborate with teams to create desktop applications, web applications or videogames. #CLEANCODE✨
-- 📫 You can reach me via twitter at @kiebblo_0 or via LinkedIn.

 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=kiebblo)](https://github.com/anuraghazra/github-readme-stats)